-Chris HollingsworthProfessor of Voice College of Fine Arts
+Chris HollingsworthProfessor of Voice Cynthia Ann Parker College of Liberal Arts Music

 - Bachelor of Music, Vocal Performance, DePauw University, 1992

 - Master of Music, Opera/Vocal Performance, Binghamton University, 1998